fastframe/composer-packages/README.md

 # FastFrame Composer Packages Plugin

-This plugin provides an easy method of determining the installation path, name, version, and extra attributes of a given Compose package, by name.
+This plugin provides an easy method of determining the installation path, name, version, and extra attributes of a given Composer package, by name.

 Use this to locate vendor package roots.
-Most of the times is this going to be used for template files, or other types of assets that you want to get from a package.
+Most of the times this is going to be used for template files, or other types of assets that you want to get from a package.

-Running `composer install` or `composer update` will trigger ths Packages.php to be generated, this contains a registry of the package installation paths as well as their types.
+Running `composer install` or `composer update` will trigger the Packages.php to be generated, this contains a registry of the package installation paths as well as their types.

 ## Installation